 Teacher assistants work under a teacher’s supervision to give students additional attention and instruction.

-Teacher assistants work in public and private schools, childcare centers, and for religious organizations.
-About 37 percent work part time.
+Teacher assistants work in public and private schools, at childcare centers, and for religious organizations.
+About 2 in 5 worked part time in 2014.
 Most do not work during the summer.

-Employment of teacher assistants is expected to grow by 15 percent from 2010 to 2020, about as fast as the average for all occupations.
-Growth is expected to result from increases in student enrollment and increases in childcare and preschool enrollment.
+Employment of teacher assistants is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Growth is expected to result from increases in student enrollment and classroom size and continued demand for special education services.

 Compare the job duties, education, job growth, and pay of teacher assistants with similar occupations.

 Learn more about teacher assistants by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.